mskccmccf/nonlinearSlideAlignment/README.md

 * Put this directory in the Matlab Path.

 ## Overview
 The script is currently set up to align as many sections (whole slides or individually exported and arranged ROI for particular sections) as it finds in a directory structure of exported tiffs from one pass of IF and multiple passes of AEC.
-For each set of images of a particular ROI within a slide it aligns all AEC passes to IF by aligning a deconvolved hemotoxin pseudo IF channel to the DAPI in the IF (identified by filename containing dapi in it).
+For each set of images of a particular ROI within a slide it aligns all AEC passes to IF by aligning a deconvolved hemotoxylin pseudo IF channel to the DAPI in the IF (identified by filename containing dapi in it).
 The IHC is assumed to be RGB images, the IF multiple images with a single channel in each image.

 Note the script is dependent on bfconvert to compile the aligned but non-pyramidal images output by matlab into a single multiresolution image readable by QuPath.